maithilish/uknit/notes/designnotes.md

 Objects returned by statics calls are real, but in internal or super static calls the returned object may be mock if static call returns a mock field, parameter or mock object returned by mock field or parameter.

+Any static call either from project packages or external lib can't be initializer.
+Ex: Integer.of(10) or Statics.getName("foo")  both are not allowed as initializer.

+## Accessible Objects

+Test class don't have access to instances produced and consumed inside a method.

+    public int foo() {
+        int[] array = new int[2];
+        int foo = array[0];
+        return foo;
+    }

+Here array is created and accessed within the method and test method can't access the array.
+The foo is returned by the method and is accessible.
+Whether var is accessible is set with Nature.ACCESSIBLE.

+  - Fields, Parameters and return vars, either real or mock, are accessible.
+  - The objects returned by accessible mocks are also accessible.
+  - The objects returned by accessible real are accessbile only if it is field or parameters or return var.
+(1st rule takes care of this)